dbeck/scalesmall/apps/group_manager/README.md

 logaithmic broadcast tree built randomly.
 The next step is to remove those nodes accessible on UDP multicast from the tree.
 Finally it sends a multicast message and starts the logarithmic broadcast too.

-The other main componeny is [TopologyDB](lib/group_manager/topology_db.ex) which maintains the list of groups and their topology in an ETS table.
+The other main component is [TopologyDB](lib/group_manager/topology_db.ex) which maintains the list of groups and their topology in an ETS table.

 License
 =======